Winter War: Soviet intentions

 In 2013, Russian President Vladimir Putin stated at a meeting with military historians that the Soviets had launched the Winter War to "correct mistakes" made in determining the border with Finland after 1917.
 Opinion on the scale of the initial Soviet invasion decision is divided.
-The puppet Finnish communist government and the Molotov–Ribbentrop Pact's secret protocol is used as proof that the Soviet Union had intended to conquer all of Finland.
+The puppet Finnish communist government and the Molotov–Ribbentrop Pact's secret protocol is used as evidence that the Soviet Union had intended to conquer all of Finland.
 (Note: See the following sources:)

 On 1 December 1939, the Soviet Union formed a puppet government, named the Finnish Democratic Republic, to govern Finland after Soviet conquest.
 (Note: See the following sources:) A declaration delivered via TASS stated:

 The People's Government in its present composition regards itself as a provisional government.
 Immediately upon arrival in Helsinki, capital of the country, it will be reorganised and its composition enlarged by the inclusion of representatives of the various parties and groups participating in the people's front of toilers.

 Soviet leaflets dropped over Helsinki on the first day of the war stated: "Finnish Comrades!
 We come to you not as conquerors, but as liberators of the Finnish people from the oppression of the capitalists and the landlords".

 In 1939, Soviet military leadership had formulated a realistic and comprehensive plan for the occupation of Finland.
 However, Joseph Stalin was not pleased with the conservative pace that the operation required and demanded new plans be drawn up.
 With the new plans, the key deadline for Finland's capitulation was to be Stalin's 60th birthday on 21 December.
 Convinced of the invasion's forthcoming success, Andrei Zhdanov, chairman of the highest legislative body in the Soviet Union, commissioned a celebratory piece of music from Dmitri Shostakovich, Suite on Finnish Themes, intended to be performed as the marching bands of the Red Army paraded through Helsinki.
 The Soviets were confident that the Western powers would not come to Finland's aid.
 Ivan Maisky, the Soviet ambassador to the UK, said: "Who would help?
 The Swedes?
 The British?
 The Americans?
 There's no way in hell.
 There will be a fuss in the press, moral support, moaning and whining.
 But troops, aircraft, cannons, and machine guns – no."